Constantinople (De Amicis book): Release

 The first edition was published in 1877.
 The original work had two volumes.
 Cesare Biseo illustrated an 1882 edition, and Brambilla wrote that this one "will help shape the European imagination towards Istanbul, and the Orient in general."
 Multiple translations were derived from the Biseo version.

 In 2013 a new English translation by Stephen Parkin was released.

 A Turkish translation under the title İstanbul was published by Pegasus Yayınları.

 Reception

-Orhan Pamuk gave a positive reception to the book and Umberto Eco himself used the guide when visiting Constantinople.